ddward/ansible/README.md

 The goal of ansible is to provide secure peer to peer file sharing without the need for a cloud storage intermediary.

-All files are hosted on a users machine and transfered directly via by the user's isp.
+All files are hosted on a users machine and transfered directly via by the user's ISP.

 This is acomplished by running a micro-server within a Docker container on the user's machine.